freepik-company/gommitizen/README.md

 gommitizen bump
 ```

-This will bump the version of all the projects in the current directory.
+This will bump the version of all projects in the current directory.

 If you want to bump the version of a specific project, run: